jimbobbennett/MicroBitFriendDetector/Steps/Algorithm.md

 The friend detector also needs to send a message, and this can be done in the `forever` block so messages are continually sent.

-The radio sends messages using a radio group - only micro:bits using the same group will be able to detect messages from each other, so when the micro:bit starts up, the group needs to be set so that it is the same on all of them.
+The radio sends messages using a radio group, given by a number from 0 to 255.
+Only micro:bits using the same group will be able to detect messages from each other, so when the micro:bit starts up, the group needs to be set so that it is the same on all of them.

 Breaking this down into steps gives us: